Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Motivation

-Second, previous designs fail to provide complete mediation, leaving the system vulnerable to attacks.
+First, previous designs fail to provide complete mediation, leaving the system vulnerable to attacks.
 For instance, IsolateGPT~\cite{isolategpt} allows untrusted agent to compromise the trusted agent by returning malicious results, leaving the agent vulnerable to prompt injection attacks~(\autoref{s:motivation:attack:prompt-injection}).
-Moreover, all existing designs heavily rely on the trusted agent to plan plugin calls involving unsafe data flows, opening up the attack surface to data injection attacks~(\autoref{s:motivation:attack:context-injection}). \sys mitigates these attacks by completely isolating untrusted data from the trusted agent~(\autoref{s:design:least}) and tracking untrusted data to ensure safe data flow~(\autoref{s:design:flow}).
+Moreover, all existing designs heavily rely on the trusted agent to plan tool calls involving unsafe data flows, opening up the attack surface to data injection attacks~(\autoref{s:motivation:attack:data-injection}). \sys mitigates these attacks by completely isolating untrusted data from the trusted agent~(\autoref{s:design:least}) and tracking untrusted data to ensure safe usage~(\autoref{s:design:flow}).

-Third, previous designs pose unavoidable utility limitations while providing security guarantees.
-For instance, \(f\)-secure LLM~\cite{f-secure} completely restricts untrusted data from influencing the trusted agent's planning, even when the user intends to make decisions based on untrusted data. \sys, in contrast, allows for controlled use of untrusted data according to the user's intent, balancing security and utility. \sys achieves this by classifying data flow in LLM agents into explicit data flow, explicit control flow, and implicit flow, and allowing appropriate data flow in a controlled way~(\autoref{s:design:flow}).
+Second, previous designs pose unavoidable utility limitations to provide security guarantees.
+For instance, \(f\)-secure LLM~\cite{f-secure} completely restricts untrusted data from influencing the trusted agent's planning, even when the user intends to make decisions based on untrusted data. \sys, in contrast, allows for controlled use of untrusted data according to the user's intent, balancing security and utility. \sys supports this by endorsing untrusted data for tool planning only if the trusted planner makes the endorsement and the user approves it.